secretstartups/handbook/content/handbook/people-group/relocation.md

 ## Reporting for Relocations

-Access to to the 'GitLab Team Member Relocations' Workday report can be requested via [this issue](https://gitlab.com/gitlab-com/people-group/people-tools-technology/general/issues/new?issuable_template=intake) and automatically sent on a regular basis.
+Access to the 'GitLab Team Member Relocations' Workday report can be requested via [this issue](https://gitlab.com/gitlab-com/people-group/people-tools-technology/general/issues/new?issuable_template=intake) and automatically sent on a regular basis.

 This report will include the following information: